Syria Palaestina: Name

 The name Syria Palaestina was introduced by the Roman authorities in the aftermath of the Bar Kokhba revolt (132–136 AD), when the province of Judaea was renamed.
-Most scholars interpret this renaming as a deliberate attempt by the Roman to suppress Jewish identification with the land and to erase the province's association with the Jewish people.
+Most scholars interpret this renaming as a deliberate attempt by the Romans to suppress Jewish identification with the land and to erase the province's association with the Jewish people.

 While the Romans frequently renamed provinces for administrative or political reasons, the renaming of Judaea is widely regarded as unique, as the only known case where a province's name was changed explicitly as a punitive response to a rebellion.

 The precise date and motivations behind the name change remain uncertain, though circumstantial evidence points to Emperor Hadrian's involvement.
-Coins issued by Hadrian before the revolt still refer to Judaea, while a military diploma from 139 CE already uses the new name.
+Coins issued by Hadrian before the revolt still refer to Judaea, while a military diploma from 139 AD already uses the new name.
 The former name carried a clear ethnic association with the Jewish people, whereas the new designation was devoid of explicit ethnic connotations.
 The renaming coincided with broader Roman efforts to suppress Jewish national identity, including the imposition of restrictions on Jewish religious practices, the expulsion of Jews from Jerusalem and its surrounding areas, and the refounding of the city as Aelia Capitolina.

 Classicist Louis Feldman writes that the aim was to "obliterate the Jewish character of the land, with the name of the nearest tribe being applied to the entire area", writing that the term Palestina had previously referred mainly to the coastal region inhabited by the Philistines in the Iron Age and that early Roman authors typically distinguished it from Judaea; By applying the name of a neighboring people—the Philistines—to the entire region, the Roman authorities sought to symbolically sever the connection between the Jews and their ancestral homeland.
 Historian Ze'ev Safrai writes that the renaming was motivated by the "effort to wipe out all memory of the bond between the Jews and the land."
 Historian Werner Eck writes that the renaming was a deliberate and exceptional act of punishment.
 He rejects demographic explanations—pointing to rebellious provinces such as Germania, Pannonia, and Britannia, which retained their names despite revolts and population loss—and emphasizes that Judaea alone lost its ethnically derived name as a symbolic measure to punish the Jews and sever their connection to the land.